Bit Manipulation: A Powerful Tool for Efficient Programming

 SQL

-Turn on k-th bit
+Turn on the k-th bit

 x | (1 << k)